 Key words: Religion, Mental Health, Nigeria, Spirituality, Christians, Muslim, Clergy.

-Religion and Mental Health in Nigeria.
-Is there really a connection between religion and mental health in Nigeria?
+Religion and Mental Health – Nigeria.
+Is there really a connection between religion and mental health issues?
 Most African still believe that mental health conditions have spiritual causes.
 Is this belief true?

 Religion is a practice whereby some people in a group use an organized method to connect with a higher being.
 Different religions have different forms of organized practices.
 The organized practice will involve rituals, worship ceremonies, teachings on morals and behaviors, etc. And the people in the group are expected to conform in total obedience.
 The essence is to connect to a being greater than member of the group.
 Most often, this higher being is seen as God or gods.

 Religion is actually different from spirituality.
 Both aim to connect to a supreme being, God, but their manner of approach may differ.
 Religion is a group affair; spirituality is an individual affair, although some spiritualists may use religion to connect to God.

 For a good mental health, the individual should be able to know the extent of his or her abilities.
 The person should be able to cope with the normal stresses of life.
 And then contribute productively to in his or her community.
 So someone who has mental illness will be unable to achieve these.

 Unfortunately, many people in Nigeria are yet to accept the modernization of the concepts of mental illness.
 Most people still believe that mental illness is due to evil spirit possession, or due to witches and wizards.
 Some also believe that it is a punishment from God for sins committed.
 Because of this spiritual undertone many Nigerians still doubt orthodox medical treatment.